psu-libraries/dbfp-tsc/src/content/intro-tsc.md

 <p>The plot of <i>The Spanish Curate</i> was not invented for the play.
 Instead, the plot was borrowed from <i>Poema trágico del español Gerardo, y desengaño del amor lascivo</i>, written by the Spanish author Gonzalo de Céspedes y Meneses and <a href="https://www.ustc.ac.uk/editions/5023295">first published in Madrid in 1615</a>. <i>Poema tràgico del español Gerardo</i> was translated into English by Leonard Digges and published in 1622 as <i><a href"http://estc.bl.uk/S107646">Gerardo, the Unfortunate Spaniard; or, a Pattern for Lascivious Lovers</a></i>.
 </p>

 <p>The play is very likely based on the translation, rather than on the Spanish text.
-As Robert Kean Turner noted, the contents of the letter written by Alonzo Tiveria to Lopez as printed in the folio edition is “identical” to the version that appears in the translation, except for a few minor variants.2
+As Robert Kean Turner noted, the contents of the letter written by Alonzo Tiveria to Lopez as printed in the folio edition is “identical” to the version that appears in the translation, except for a few minor variants (Turner, 1996).
 </p>

 <h2>EARLY PERFORMANCE </h2>